A Self-Improving Home Agent That Knows Where You Are

 Note: This is a really rough pass.
 I just needed to get some of it down "on paper".

 I've been building a personal home agent — the Jarvis-in-the-walls kind, not the "open a chat window and type" kind.
-Most of how I use AI day-to-day works the other way around: I open Claude code or a desktop app, I type, it does something, I close it.
-That's just fine for a lot of work.
+Most of how I use AI day-to-day is the latter: I open Claude Code or a desktop app, type, it does something, I close it.
+That's fine for a lot of work.

-For the agent I want living in my house, I'm after something that's already there.
-It should be something that notices I'm in the kitchen and replies on the kitchen speaker, and if I wander to the living room mid-thought, follows me there on my phone.
+For the agent I want living in my house, I'm after something that's already there: it should notice I'm in the kitchen and reply on the kitchen speaker, and if I wander to the living room mid-thought, follow me there on my phone.
+Voice is where I want this to land; the text chat in the screenshots below is just the easiest surface to build and test against for now.
 I want it to run on my own hardware when possible, use whatever model is best for a given job, and grow its own capabilities when it hits something it can't do.
-I also want the physical world — where I am, what time it is, what devices are around me, what's still running from an earlier ask... all of it should be ambient context.
-Basically it should know if I'm miles away or in my living room, and respond accordingly.
+The physical world — where I am, the time, what devices are nearby, what's still running from an earlier ask — should all be ambient context.
+It should know whether I'm miles away or in the living room, and respond accordingly.

-This isn't the first time I've taken a run at this.
+This isn't my first run at this.
 A long while back I had a prototype of a self-improving agent — one that could notice a capability gap and write itself a new tool to fill it.
-The idea held up.
-The constraint didn't: I was running everything on a laptop, and it was all crammed into one little API.
-It worked as a demo.
-It was never useful enough to keep around.
-Also it was super dangerous, and I knew it.
-A friend and I took to referring to it as the DemonBot.
+The idea held up; the constraint didn't.
+I was running everything on a laptop, crammed into one little API.
+It worked as a demo, but was never useful enough to keep around — and it was super dangerous, which I knew.
+A friend and I took to calling it the DemonBot.

-Since then, OpenClaw landed, and the news around it taught me two things... agents that act on your behalf are very cool, and it's important to be careful with agents running tool functions.
+Since then, OpenClaw landed, and the news around it taught me two things: agents that act on your behalf are very cool, and you have to be careful with agents running tool functions.

-So I started my little project over, this time with a different question: what shape would my home system need to take so it can be fully autonomous and reasonably safe, (mostly) run on hardware I own, and treat location and presence as first-class inputs?
-Getting there meant treating the problem as three independent systems rather than one big agent.
-The rest of this post is about how those three systems fit together, and why each one is shaped the way it is.
+So I started over with a different question: how would my home system need to be built so it can be fully autonomous and reasonably safe, (mostly) run on hardware I own, and treat location and presence as first-class inputs?
+Getting there meant treating it as three independent systems rather than one big agent.
+The rest of this post is how those three fit together, and why each is built the way it is.

 Three layers, not one agent